yaya2devops/xpindacloud/README.md

 **Being examined** have also helped me to grow as a person.
 - Earning a certification requires hard work, dedication, and a willingness to constantly challenge myself and face my fears which literally fades in growth.

-🎯These traits are not only valuable in my career, but in all aspects of my life.
+These traits are not only valuable in my career, but in all aspects of my life.🎯

+[Earl Nightingale](https://www.instagram.com/p/Cnw3Elcqms3/) once said that the more intensely we feel about an idea or a goal, the more assuredly the idea, buried deep in our subconscious, will direct us along the path to its fulfillment.

 </details>